Maplenormandy/maplenormandy.github.io/_pages/about.md

 ## Education
-* Ph.D. in Applied Plasma Physics, Massachusetts Institute of Technology, 2020
+* Ph.D. in Applied Plasma Physics, Massachusetts Institute of Technology, 2020 Thesis Title: _Characterization of a turbulence bifurcation underlying L-mode confinement transitions on Alcator C-Mod_
 * B.S. in Aerospace Engineering and Physics with Minor in Mathematics, Massachusetts Institute of Technology, 2015